 A lot of first-time owners ask me, what do you need for a Maine Coon kitten?

-When bringing home a kitten for the first time, there are a lot of things you’ll need to ensure its health and happiness.
-Due to their large size, Maine Coons often require special supplies, as well.
+When bringing home a kitten for the first time, you’ll need many things to ensure its health and happiness.

 You will need to provide all of the essentials for your Maine Coon kitten, including high-quality food, a litter box, and grooming supplies.
 Maine Coons are also highly intelligent and playful cats that need durable toys and plenty of space to climb and play.